fulldotdev/starter/src/content/pages/services/example-service.md

   description: Example of the service page.

 heading: Example Service
-text: Example of the service page.
+description: Example of the service page.
 ---